DaveInTucson/Accounts/README.md

 * global link to deposit balance page
 * global account selector
 * reload button
+* log DB access error/show system status

 ### To Do:

-* log DB access error/show system status
 * display negative amounts and balances in red
+* fix system so it doesn't fall over and die when DB access fails
 * dog food
 * testing and bug fixes as necessary